szymonderleta/andromeda/README.md

 -    Apache Tomcat 10 server for managing microservices written in Java (mainly version 21)
 -    Apache HTTP Server providing a set of subpages for the end user

-Each application and microservice has its dedicated directory containing source code, description of abilities, functions, database schema and means of communication.# Empty
+Each application and microservice has its dedicated directory containing source code, description of abilities, functions, database schema and means of communication.

-Andromeda architecture diagram...
+Andromeda architecture diagram should be here..

+Rest is under construction...